 A Natural Anti-Inflammatory Defense

 Up your plants.
-Choose a plant-based diet full of whole fruits, vegetables, nuts, and seeds.
+Choose a plant-based diet full of whole fruits, vegetables, nuts, and seeds, like Sakara’s Signature Nutrition Program.
 Instead of processed bread, indulge in baked or steamed root vegetables such as sweet potatoes and beets, which offer additional vitamins, minerals, and phytonutrients that support healthy skin.

-Become pro probiotic.
+Become pro-probiotic.
 Probiotics have the power to correct imbalances in the microbiome, thereby helping to control inflammation.
-A daily probiotic can reduce inflammation while helping digestion and reducing bloat.
+A daily probiotic like our Complete Probiotic Formula can reduce inflammation while helping digestion and easing bloat.

 Befriend fat.
-That is healthy fats that come from coconut oil, cold-pressed olive oil, nuts, and avocados.
+And by that I mean healthy fats that come from coconut oil, cold-pressed olive oil, nuts, and avocados.
 Not only has research shown that the omega-3 fatty acids in these foods regulate inflammation, but they also support healthy cell membranes, which helps keep skin looking smooth and youthful.

 Steer clear of triggers.
 While we never want to villainize any food, there are some dietary pitfalls when it comes to inflammation.
 Limiting fried foods, gluten, dairy, meat, eggs, refined cooking oils, and anything with additives and preservatives will be a boon to your gut and therefore your skin.

 Turn in earlier.
 Skin-care expert and anti-inflammatory lifestyle advocate Dr. Barbara Sturm advises clients to not compromise on sleep.
-She is known to go to bed at the same time as her five-year-old.
+She's known to go to bed at the same time as her five-year-old.